cloud-gov/cg-site/content/docs/ops/runbook/rotating-secrets.md

   - `cf service "${name_of_deployer}"`
 1. Open the Fugacious link and save the credentials locally in the `credentials.yml`
   - `cf service ${name_of_deployer} | grep Dashboard | awk '{ print $2 }'`
-1. If the deployer user is used for more than a `cf push`, give it the proper `cloud_controller.admin` scope manually using `uaac`.
-Otherwise it will fail in the pipeline job in Concourse.
-Make sure you authenticate with the correct UAA server when escalating the scopes of the deployer user.
-     - `uaac member add cloud_controller.admin ${guid_of_deployer}`
 1. Refly the pipeline with updated credentials and start a new job.
 1. Delete the `${name_of_deployer}_prev` service account deployer.
    - `cf delete-service ${name_of_deployer}_prev -f`